pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 will not store the null index and therefore it will be treated as not null.
 {% endhint %}

-Null storing support is defined per table.
-This means that one table may be configured to store nulls while another table may not.
+Null support is configured per table.
+You can configure one table to store nulls, and configure another table to not store nulls.
 There are two ways to define null storing support in Pinot:

 1. [Column based null handling](#column-based-null-handling), where each column inside the table can be configured as